banwarp/benton_epi/covid19/scripts/schoolScripts/00schoolReadme.md

 ```

 ##### Individual isolation
 Under individual isolation, any individual who is identified (through symptom monitoring or testing, for example) is shifted to an Isolation compartment.
-For example, if the proportion of symptomatic people who are identified is `sympDetectSuccess`, then at each time step, the transitions would include: `"Symps -> sympDetectSuccess*symptomaticPeriod*Symps -> Isos"` and `"Symps -> (1-sympDetectSuccess)*symptomaticPeriod*Symps -> postSymps"`.
+For example, if the proportion of symptomatic people who are identified is `sympDetectSuccess`, then at each time step, the transitions would include: `"Symps -> sympDetectSuccess*symptomaticPeriod*Symps -> Isos"` and `"Symps -> sympDetectFailure*symptomaticPeriod*Symps -> postSymps"`.
 The infection transtion does not include `Isos` or `Isot` terms to represent that these individuals are isolated.

 #### Continuous variables